-Located in the heart of the South Downs National Park, Listed Cottage is a Grade II Listed Building.
-Dating back to 1773 with brick and stone elevations the Cottage is typical of many downland houses in the SDNP.
+This Listed Cottage in South Downs National Park dates back to 1773 with brick and stone elevations the Cottage is typical of many downland houses in the SDNP.
 In the past the house had been extended to the rear with a poorly considered and executed conservatory added in 1988.